windperson/notation-to-obj/README.md

 # notation-to-obj
-a js utiltiy library to get javascript object from a notation string
+Js Utility to get javascript object from a string notation